Intense Intervention Licensure Program

 The Intense Intervention Licensure Program is a series of three graduate-level classes for teachers to add Exceptional Children: Intense Intervention (P-12) certification to their Indiana license.
 This online program is flexibly-designed to fit around your full-time teaching schedule.

 As a licensed intense intervention teacher, you will be more hirable, prepared and confident as you come alongside students with learning challenges to help them succeed.
 Our schools need you!

 Classes are flexible!

 The structure of the program is uniquely flexible.
-Classes are self-paced over 4 months.
+Each class is self-paced over 4 months.
 You determine the start date for your classes by enrolling any day of the year.

 You can work on a class any time of the day and never have to be online at a specific time.
 Classes do require in-person classroom observations and experiences completed in your community.
 There is no student teaching requirement.

-SED 575 Low-Incidence Disabilities-Instruction and Learning (3 Credit Hours)
+SED 575 Low-Incidence Disabilities-Instruction and Learning (3 credits)

 This course is designed for candidates to operationalize knowledge of the curriculum principles to design systematic instruction for individuals with intense disabilities.
 The focus is on research-based strategies for promoting academic and social-emotional success.
 Historical and legal aspects will inform instruction to meet students’ current learning needs as well as preparation for adulthood.
 Candidates will relate characteristics and etiological backgrounds of preschool children through adolescence with intense disabilities to assess and design individualized and effective instruction.
 The roles and types of technologies in the teaching and learning process will be included.
 This course includes a field experience teaching students with intense disabilities.

-SED 580 Low-Incidence Disabilities-Independence and Self-determination (3 Credit Hours)
+SED 580 Low-Incidence Disabilities-Independence and Self-determination (3 credits)

 This course provides candidates with the skills to evaluate and design effective individualized programs based upon instructional needs related to independence and self-determination for students with intense disabilities.
 An informed decision-making process based upon student, family, and diagnostic procedures are the focus.
 Theories and principles related to the skills for independence and self-determination are applied to design individualized programs to address daily living, job and community, and self-management of behaviors for students.
 This course includes a field experience teaching students with intense disabilities.